hantsy/spring6-sandbox/docs/problem-detail.md

 Once enabled, you can use ProblemDetails as demonstrated above.
 Additionally, Spring Boot’s built-in error handling will also return errors in the ProblemDetails format.

-Before the introduction of native support in Spring 6, developers who wanted to adopt the Problem Details format often turned to [Zalando Problem](https://github.com/zalando/problem).
+Before Spring 6, developers who wanted to adopt the Problem Details format often turned to [Zalando Problem](https://github.com/zalando/problem).
 This library, along with its [Spring Web integration](https://github.com/zalando/problem-spring-web), provides comprehensive support for both WebMvc and WebFlux applications.

 > [!NOTE]
 > Zalando’s Problem library and its Spring integration module offer more extensive integration with the Spring ecosystem than the current built-in support in Spring Boot.
-For instance, it can automatically handle security-related exceptions and Jakarta Validation errors, among other advanced features.
+For instance, it can automatically handle Spring Security-related exceptions and Jakarta Validation errors, among other advanced features.

 ---

 **Summary:**
 Spring 6 and Spring Boot now offer native support for the standardized ProblemDetails error format, making error handling more consistent and interoperable across applications.
-For advanced integration, especially in areas such as security and validation, Zalando's solution remains a strong alternative.
+For advanced integration, especially in areas such as Spring Security and Jakarta Validation, Zalando's solution remains a strong alternative.